History

 From Waterloo to World War I. Major themes include the persistence of revolution, the reaction of European society to industrialization, the development of new political ideologies and the problems of militarism and international rivalries.

-HST 316: Europe in the 20th Century
+HST 316: Twentieth Century Europe

 Credits 3